 The samples were relatively inconclusive.
 The first dose I took worked almost immediately, with lasting relief, and no side effects.
 The second dose might as well have been a sugar pill.
 This meant I was requesting a $3000 medication that might work.

-For my insurance – and likely most insurances – a prior authorization was required to be submitted with the prescription.
+For my insurance (Tricare) – and likely most insurances – a prior authorization was required to be submitted with the prescription.
 A prior authorization essentially argues to your insurance company that the drug being prescribed is medically necessary and that no safer or cheaper option can be used as an alternative.

 Being brand new to the market means that no generic medication has been developed yet, which often drives down drug prices significantly.

 Then there’s step therapy requirements, meaning insurance needed documentation that I had already tried and failed other abortives like triptans, n-saids, and basic over the counter drugs like an advil.
 Thankfully in my case, I’d failed these so my doctor just had to confirm that.

 I spent well over a month going back and forth with my doctor’s office and my insurance and my pharmacy to get the proper paperwork.
 Initial prescriptions were submitted in the wrong place.
 Paperwork was only half filled out.
 My doctor’s office wasn’t returning calls to the insurance company because staff was reduced for COVID precautions.

 Every week my full time job was essentially calling back different locations, reconfirming what was on file, and getting updates to pass along to the next party.
 But, it got approved and by June it was on it’s way to me.

 How Ubrelvy Has and Hasn’t Worked For Me

 I kept putting off this article, hoping that one day I’d wake up feeling awful, take my 100 mg Ubrelvy dose and it would work.
 And I’d tell you this hour by hour love story of a medication that was The One.

 That may be someone’s reality, but it isn’t mine.